luispuerto/luispuerto-net/_posts/2018-01-09-iterm2-oh-my-zsh-powerlevel9k-monaco-nerd-complete-font.md

 &nbsp;

 <li id="fn-1287-1">
   I was about to upload my patched Monaco font, but then I realize that I can't post any modification of the Monaco font since it's copyrighted by Apple.
 However, you can easily patch your copy of the font for your personal use with the <a href="https://github.com/ryanoasis/nerd-fonts#font-patcher">script provided by Nerd Fonts</a>.
 I faced some problems when I tried to patch it myself, basically related to the height of the patched font, which ended up different than the original font.
-If this is your case, you can just download <a href="https://en.wikipedia.org/wiki/FontForge">FontForge</a> –<code>brew cask install fontforge</code>– and modify those parameters to be equal to the original ones.&#160;<a href="#fnref-1287-1">&#8617;</a> </fn></footnotes>
+If this is your case, you can just download <a href="https://en.wikipedia.org/wiki/FontForge">FontForge</a> —`brew cask install fontforge`— and modify those parameters to be equal to the original ones.&#160;<a href="#fnref-1287-1">&#8617;</a> </fn></footnotes>